THE QUICK AND DIRTY GUIDE TO SHOCK

-Loss of fluid (blood) is the final cause of shock and is known as "Hypovolemic Shock." blood can be lost in many ways with bleeding due to trauma or chronic/acute bleeding into the intestines being the most common causes in the EMS setting.
+Loss of fluid (blood) is the final cause of shock, known as "Hypovolemic Shock."
+Blood can be lost in many ways, whether due to trauma or chronic/acute bleeding into the intestines being the most common causes in the EMS setting.
 These patients generally have cool/pale/clammy skin and are tachycardic.
 They often have a history of bleeding or a recent traumatic injury.

 This table summarizes the signs and symptoms of the various types of shock mentioned above.

 The Categories of Shock